-This week’s reading tips is a book that I urge you to read: the breathtakingly amazing If I Was Your Girl by Meredith Russo.
+If I Was Your Girl by Meredith Russo is a breathtakingly amazing book that I urge you to read!
 This book is such an important, eye-opener that it should be among required reading in school.
 But it’s also an amazing, powerful, heart-wrenching and beautiful story that deserves to be read on its own merits.
 This is a story that will stay with me forever.
 I loved this book to pieces and I recommend it with all my heart!

 If I Was Your Girl is about Amanda Hardy, who is moving to a new school.
 Like anyone else, all she wants is to make friends and fit in.
 But Amanda has a secret past; she used to be Andrew, and she has struggled growing up, being bullied, the whole gender identity issue of course and other hardship.
 But when she meets sweet, easygoing Grant, Amanda can’t help but start to let him into her life.
 As they spend more time together, she realizes just how much she is losing by guarding her heart.
 She finds herself yearning to share with Grant everything about herself, including her past.